canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 fly deploy
 ```

 Once the deployment is complete, you should have a running application at a subdomain of .fly.dev.
-Try running `fly info` to see where it's hosted:
+Use `fly info` to see where it's hosted:

 ```
 % fly info